Nereland/Shark_Attack_Project/README.md

 I applied functions created by myself, and that you will find in the Operations.py file.

-By talking a lot with my collegues and teachers from Ironhack data analyst bootcamp.
+I also talked a lot with my collegues and teachers from Ironhack data analytics bootcamp.

 ## The conclusions of this descriptive analysis.
 <hr>